openmobilityfoundation/mobility-data-specification/policy/Examples.md

 ##### Policy Design Approach

 The Venice Special Operations Zone Policy consists of two rules, first, a rule which contains geographies representing the 'valid' `provider_drop_off` zones, and a second rule which has the overarching Venice geography.
 During the evaluation of the policy, a set of vehicles will be provided, we'll refer to this set as `V`.
-The first rule will match all vehicles which have been `provider_drop_off`'d within one of the given geographies, let's call this group of vehicles `v_1`.
+The first rule will match all vehicles which have been `provider_drop_off`'d within one of the given geographies (because we provide no maximum or minimum we will default to an infinitely sized bucket), let's call this group of vehicles `v_1`.
 When evaluating the second rule, the vehicles which will be considered in the evaluation will be a subset `V \ v_1`.
-At this point, we are considering a subset which cannot have a vehicle in a valid drop off zone for this policy; and because of this, all vehicles that match with the second rule will be considered in violation of the policy.
+At this point, we are considering a subset which cannot have a vehicle in a valid drop off zone for this policy; and because of this, all vehicles that match with the second rule but cannot fit in its bucket will be considered in violation of the policy.

 ##### Side-notes